Submission Guidelines | GCESCJ Blog

 The Submissions will be evaluated on the following criteria by the Editorial Board:

-Accuracy- The submissions are factually and legally accurate, the sources used are accurate, and the hyperlinks are functional.
+1. Accuracy: The submissions must be factually and legally accurate, the sources used should also be accurate, and the hyperlinks must be functional.

-Nature and Relevance of the topic – The submission addresses a contemporary issue in legal scholarship and a critical issue.
+2. Nature and Relevance of the topic: The submission must address a contemporary issue in legal scholarship and a critical issue.

-Arguments: The submission uses novel arguments or offers a new interpretation of existing laws.
+3. Arguments: The submission must novel arguments or offer a new interpretation of existing laws.

 Whether the submission uses novel arguments or offers a new interpretation of the existing laws?

-Language- The language used is clear, understandable, and intelligible.
+4. Language: The language used must be clear, understandable, and intelligible.

 Submission Process: